jporcelli/comment_engine/README.md

 Real time comment engine.
 Using socket.io implementing web socket protocol or fallback to Comet running on node.js to push new comments to connected clients viewing the same document.

-When using comment_engine in conjuction with another application (typical case) you should run the node.js server on a seperate port from the port you're application wev server is running on (:80).
+When using comment_engine in conjuction with another application (typical case) you should run the node.js server on a seperate port from the port you're application web server is running on (:80).

 client
 =====